 Other times, things don't go so well.
-Dodges are off balance, parries keep missing, and fumbling attacks don't even come close.
+Dodges are off balance, parries keep missing, and fumbling attacks don't even come close to hitting the target.
 Sometimes you might even hit a comrade instead of an enemy.
 Epic Fumbles are definitely present in Worlde of Legends™.

-An Epic Fumble (often called an epic miss or a critical miss) occurs when the player rolls a natural 20.
+An Epic Fumble (often called an epic miss or a critical miss) occurs when the player rolls a natural 20 on his attack roll.
+If a player rolls a natural 20, he/she must then roll a d100 and consult the Epic Fumble Chart to determine what happens.
 Epic Fumble effects range from tripping over one's own feet to hitting a companion to hitting one's self.
 If a player fumbles on a called shot, it has no additional effect other than that listed on the Epic Fumble chart unless the GM chooses to add something.